kittysquee/team-handbook/github-for-non-gitters.md

 ### 3. Committing your changes and making a branch

-Through the Github interface this happens at the same time.
+Through the GitHub interface this happens at the same time.
 You'll see three boxes, two for your commit message and an area for creating a branch.

 We'll get to the commit message in a minute, but for now: